tylerthomas63/portfolio-risk-return-analyzer/README.md

   the equities (0.08–0.16), while the tech names moved closely with the S&P 500 (NVDA–SPY: 0.70), reflecting their weight as index constituents.
-- **Diversification measurably reduced risk.** An equal-weight portfolio had 23.0% annualized volatility — well below the 31.5% average of the individual assets — purely because the assets are imperfectly correlated.
+- **Diversification measurably reduced risk.** An equal-weight portfolio had 23.0% annualized volatility, which was well below the 31.5% average of the individual assets.
+This is purely because the assets are imperfectly correlated.
 - **The minimum-variance portfolio (≈65% GLD, 27% SPY, 8% NVO) reached 13.2%
-  volatility — lower than any individual asset, including gold.** This demonstrates the core result of diversification: a portfolio can be less risky than its least-risky component.
+  volatility, making it lower than any individual asset given, including gold.** This demonstrates the core result of diversification: a portfolio can be less risky than its least-risky component.